 Why would you rent out an entire gym instead of just getting a membership?
 The main reason is that you want to host a private event or have a large group of people in the gym at a time.

-If you’re a personal trainer, the cost to rent gym space is either a flat montly fee or a percentage of your session fee — but that doesn’t mean you’ll have the space to yourself.
+If you’re a personal trainer, the cost to rent gym space is either a flat monthly fee or a percentage of your session fee.
+But that doesn’t mean you’ll have the space to yourself.
 You’ll also have to do the math every month to make sure you’re still getting a good deal if your number of clients changes or if you travel out of town for an extended period.

-Renting out a gym for your workshop means you won’t be competing with other customers who use the equipment, and you won’t be locked into a long-term contract.
+Renting out a gym for your workshop means you won’t be competing with other customers who use the equipment.
+And you also won’t be locked into a long-term contract.
 Whether you’re planning a corporate fitness class, a team-building workshop, or a CrossFit session, you can rent a gym space by the day or hour and pay only for the time and space that you need.

 How to rent a gym space